64bit-polygon/links/README.md

 # Hello! 👋

+The following repos contain some samples of my work.

 Some of the repos on my github account are set to private.

 You'll be able to access all of my github repos (public and private) via the links below<sup>*</sup>.